gdbroman/broman.blog/posts/swe.md

 I was recently asked how I discovered computers.
 It put me in a reflective mood, so here we are.

-By the end of this post, you should have a better understanding of what realistic progress looks like for coming to know software engineering.
+By the end of this post, you should have a better understanding of what realistic progress looks like for learning software engineering.
 "Realistic," because I discovered coding 9 years ago, but year by year my progress isn’t that impressive.
 Partly because I've had periods of disenchantment with no coding at all.
 Partly because you're not that fast of a learner at 13 years young, especially on your own.

 Here I’m extracting lessons (highlighted in bold) from things I could have done better along the way; maybe they'll save you some time.
 And if you’re thinking about starting, may it shed some light on whether you should.